Exact hybrid particle/population simulation of rule-based models of biochemical systems: Discussion

 We have presented a hybrid particle/population simulation approach for rule-based models of biological systems.
 The HPP approach is applied in two stages (Fig.~\ref{fig:hppWorkflow}): (i) transformation of a rule-based model into a dynamically-equivalent hybrid form by partially expanding the network around a selected set of population species; (ii) simulation of the transformed model using a population-adapted network-free simulator.
 The method is formally exact for an infinite population lumping rate constant, but can produce statistically exact results in practice provided that a sufficiently large value is used (Figs.~\ref{fig:tlbr}--\ref{fig:egfr}, panels C and D).
 As currently implemented, the primary advantage of the HPP method is in reducing memory usage during simulation (Figs.~\ref{fig:tlbr}--\ref{fig:egfr}, panels A).
 Importantly, this is accomplished with little to no impact on simulation run time (Figs.~\ref{fig:tlbr}--\ref{fig:egfr}, panels B).

 We have shown that peak memory use for HPP scales linearly with particle number (with a slope that is smaller than for \mbox{NFsim}; Figs.~\ref{fig:tlbr}--\ref{fig:egfr}, panels A) and confirmed that when network generation is possible SSA memory use is approximately independent of particle number (Figs.~\ref{fig:fceri}A and \ref{fig:egfr}A).
 At the system volumes that we have considered here, HPP memory use is significantly less than for SSA.
 However, the linear scaling of HPP and the constant scaling of SSA indicate that with further increases in the system volume there will invariably come a point where HPP memory use exceeds that of SSA.
 This is because species that are rare at small volumes, and hence chosen to be treated as particles, become plentiful at large volumes.
 Intuitively, a partially-expanded network should never require more memory than a fully-enumerated network.
 However, as currently implemented, there is no way to strictly enforce this restriction because HPP requires that population species be chosen prior to PNE.

 In Fig.~\ref{fig:lumpingSets}, we have shown how a systematic approach to choosing population species can optimize memory usage for a given system volume.
 However, this approach requires running an NFsim pre-simulation, which may not be feasible for systems with extremely large numbers of particles (e.g., whole cells).
 Thus, we propose to develop a more general version of HPP that dynamically tracks the populations of species during the course of a simulation and automatically selects those to treat as population variables based on some criteria, e.g., that their population exceeds a certain threshold.
 In this automated version of HPP (aHPP), PNE would be performed every time a new species is lumped.
 If all species in the system become lumped then the network will naturally become fully enumerated.
 Hence, the memory load will never exceed that of the fully-expanded network.
+In Fig.~\ref{fig:aHPP}, we provide a qualitative sketch of how we expect the memory usage of this hypothetical aHPP method to scale with system volume (particle number).
+Included for comparison are scalings for HPP, \mbox{NFsim}, and SSA.
+For models with finite networks (such as Fc$\epsilon$\/RI and EGFR), aHPP memory use should plateau once the entire reaction network has been generated.
+For models with infinite networks (such as TLBR and Actin), we expect aHPP memory use at large volumes to scale somewhere between constant and linear (no worse than HPP) depending on the model.
+A detailed analysis of the space complexity of a hypothetical, ``optimal" aHPP method is provided in Sec.~S2 of supplementary Text~S1.